 Cons:

-With so much uncertainty in the financial markets right now – high asset valuations, rising inflation and interest rates, and the still rampaging COVID pandemic – there’s never been a better time than now to expand your portfolio to include alternative investments.
+With so much uncertainty in the financial markets right now – high asset valuations, rising interest rates and persistent inflation – there’s never been a better time than now to consider expanding your portfolio to include alternative investments.

-Farmland is one of the very best alternative assets.
-This is not only because of its historically high investment yields, but also because its performance is uncorrelated with the financial markets.
-That is, farmland can continue to provide positive returns, even when the financial markets are in a prolonged downturn.
+Historically, farmland has had one of the strongest performances among alternative assets. .
+This is not only because of its historically stable investment returns, but also because its performance has been uncorrelated with the financial markets.
+That is, farmland has the potential to continue to provide positive returns, even if the financial markets are in a prolonged downturn.
 This is hardly surprising, since global demand for food doesn’t ebb and flow with the economy or the financial markets.

 But which is the better farmland crowdfunding platform between the two, AcreTrader or FarmTogether?